-In fact, your VTX can affect WiFi signal too, and your 1W VTX’s can be great WiFi jammers :) If your home WiFi drops out while you are working on your quad, it’s likely to be caused by the VTX.
+In fact, your VTX can affect WiFi signal too, and your 1W VTX’s can act as a WiFi jammer :) If your home WiFi drops out while you are working on your quad, it’s likely to be caused by the VTX.
 If this happens, simply move your channel to a higher frequency.

 Not All 5.8Ghz Channels are Legal!

-Although there are many channels and power level available from VTX these days, you should always find out what is allowed in your country before transmitting.
-Many places restrict 5.8GHz output power to 25mW unless the user has a license.
+Although there are many channels and power levels available on VTX these days, you should always find out what is allowed in your country before transmitting.
+Many places restrict 5.8GHz output power up to 25mW unless licensed.